 WhiteHouseforSale - This Web site, a project of Public Citizen, allows you to follow the money trail of campaign bundlers - or people who funnel money to campaigns - as they collect thousands, and sometimes even millions, of dollars from other people for presidential candidates.

-270 to Win: 2016 Presidential Election Map - It will take 270 electoral votes to win the 2016 presidential election.
-Click states on this interactive map to create your own 2016 election forecast.
+2020 Presidential Election Map - It will take 270 electoral votes to win the 2020 presidential election.
+Click states on this interactive map to create your own 2020 election forecast.
 Create a specific match-up by clicking the party and/or names near the electoral vote counter.
-Use Map Options to create a map with more detailed ratings (e.g., safe, likely, leaning).
+Use Map Options to set the number of available ratings (colors) in your map.
+Use the buttons below the map to share your forecast or embed it into a web page..

 Campaign Media Analysis Group (CMAG) - From Kantar Media, a source of content analysis and advertising expenditure data for political, public affairs and issue advocacy professionals.